 • There’s a change in the appearance of an existing growth.

-• There’s only one growth (seborrheic keratosis usually exists as several).
+• There’s only one growth (seborrheic keratosis usually appears as several growths).

 • A growth has an unusual color, such as purple, blue, or reddish-black.